sapphiredev/plugins/packages/api/README.md

 ## Usage

-Start by calling the register file in your code to start using this plugin:
+Start by importing the registration file in your project to use the plugin:

 **JavaScript**